Iowa law banning most abortions after about 6 weeks takes effect as judge weighs whether to block it

-DES MOINES, Iowa (AP) — Iowa’s ban on most abortions after about six weeks of pregnancy was signed into law Friday by Gov. Kim Reynolds, but a judge is still considering abortion advocates’ request to put the restrictions on hold.
+DES MOINES, Iowa (AP) — An Iowa ban on most abortions after about six weeks of pregnancy was signed into law Friday, forcing clinics to scramble to arrange out-of-state care for women whose access immediately ended as a judge considered whether to temporarily put a hold on the law.

+A court hearing against the ban took place Friday, but the judge said his ruling on whether to halt the new law will not take place until Monday at the earliest.

 The new legislation prohibits almost all abortions once cardiac activity can be detected, which is usually around six weeks of pregnancy and before many women know they are pregnant.
 That’s a dramatic shift for women in Iowa, where abortion had been legal up to 20 weeks of pregnancy.

-The split screen punctuates a bitter battle between abortion advocates and opponents in Iowa that has dragged on for years and will likely, for now, remain unresolved as the courts assess the law’s constitutionality.
+The split screen between Reynolds' rally and the court hearing punctuates a bitter battle between abortion advocates and opponents in Iowa that has dragged on for years and will likely, for now, remain unresolved as the courts assess the law’s constitutionality.

 “As we gather here today, at this very moment, the abortion industry is in the court trying to prevent this law from taking effect and stop once again the will of the people,” Reynolds said before bringing people on the stage to sign the law.
 “But the passage of this legislation by even a wider margin this times sends an unmistakable message.”